 Kapalabhati – Abdominal and Diaphragmic Breathing

-Normally, every two hours the activity of the brain shifts from one hemisphere to the other.
+The term comes from the Sanskrit nadi, meaning “channel,” and shodhana, meaning “cleaning” or “purifying.”.Normally, every two hours, the brain’s activity shifts from one hemisphere to the other.
 The breath alternates between the two nostrils.
 One of the nostrils will always be more open than the other.
-The right nostril (Pingala Nadi) is connected to the left hemisphere of the brain, and the left nostril (Ida Nadi) is connected to the right hemisphere of the brain.
-Breathing through Pingala Nadi (also called Surya Nadi), produces a flow of Sun Energy, which is hot.
-Breathing through Ida Nadi (also called Chandra Nadi), produces a flow of Moon Energy, which is cooling.
+The right nostril (Pingala Nadi) is connected to the brain’s left hemisphere, and the left nostril (Ida Nadi) is connected to the right hemisphere.
+Breathing through Pingala Nadi (Surya Nadi) produces a hot flow of Sun Energy.
+Breathing through Ida Nadi (also called Chandra Nadi), makes a flow of Moon Energy, which is cooling.
 If natural alternation is disturbed, it creates some imbalance in the body and leads to illness, physical and mental.
-Alternate nostril breathing supports the regular alternation of breath and thus of brain activity, which is important for a healthy body and mind.
+Alternate nostril breathing supports the regular alternation of breath and, thus, of brain activity, which is essential for a healthy body and mind.

-Nadi Shodhana – Symmetrical Alternate Nostril Breathing
+* Anuloma Viloma – Alternate Nostril Breathing

 Sitali – Cooling Breath